wbsquared/nockchain/README.md

 nockchain
 ```

-To run a Nockchain node and mine to a pubkey:
+To run a Nockchain node and mine to a pubkey other than the one in your .env file:

 ```
 nockchain --mining_pubkey <your_pubkey> --mine